My first WordCamp Europe! Hurray!

 However, among the beauty of the city center of Belgrade there lies a mall (a monster of modern architecture), ruining the feeling you may be travelling in time due to the amazing buildings and the history of this place.
 This mall definitely does not belong here, doesn’t fit…

 Available time to walkaround was a bit limited, as we all felt hungry and needed to grab some dinner.
-Anastasis, Fotis, George, Nemanja and I met at the meeting point of Central Square, just next to the offices of GoDaddy (which were about to become our home for the next days).
+Anastasis, Fotis, George, Nemanja and I met at the Central Square, just next to the offices of GoDaddy.
+This place was about to become our home for the coming days.

 The company was lead to Skadarlija, where we realised WordCampers from all around the world have started gathering.
-Ivana, Taco, Milan, Andrea, Remkus, Bjørn were added and it was a great multicultural gathering (with lots of great Serbian specialties and rakija made by plum), while Yoast, thankfully, took care of the bill!
+Ivana, Taco, Milan, Andrea, Remkus, Bjørn were added to the company.
+That was a great multicultural gathering!
+Lots of great Serbian specialties and rakija made by plum, while Yoast, thankfully, took care of the bill!

 (to be continued…)